5 Best Madagascar Rosewood Dreadnought Guitars

 To create these masterpiece 1941 D-28 Authentic guitars, the people at C.F.
 Martin & Company literally took one of their museum pieces out, put it under a microscope centimeter by centimeter, and created these guitars to be as exact as humanly possible to the one from 1941.
 But of course these are of Madagascar rosewood, not Brazilian.

 Fossilized ivory bone nuts and saddles are something I absolutely believe in.
 You had better believe they improve the volume and clarity of an acoustic guitar.
 Adirondack spruce is used here as it was in 1941.
 Red spruce can be superior to sitka, but the finest sitka tops are as good as red spruce.
 This is my opinion.
-The model should be compared to this one before you buy.
+The Martin D-28 Marquis model should be compared to this one before you buy.
 The Marquis model is Indian rosewood with Adirondack spruce on top.
 If you can't tell a difference between the Authentic 1941 and the Marquis, then save yourself some thousands, my friend.
-These Martin D-28 Marquisguitars are going for just under seven thousand dollars.
+These 1941 Authentic D-28 guitars are going for just under seven thousand dollars.
 Again, these will appreciate in value as time goes on, just as sure as the sun rises.
-Here are your bullet point specifications: 1941 Authentic D-28

 - Natural Finish with Aging Toner